Young Rock: Home media

-Universal Pictures Home Entertainment released the complete first season of Young Rock on DVD and manufacture-on-demand Blu-ray on March 29, 2022., with its second season will be released on DVD and Blu-ray also as manufacture-on-demand titles on November 8, seven months after the first season's home release.
+Universal Pictures Home Entertainment released the complete first season of Young Rock on DVD and manufacture-on-demand Blu-ray on March 29, 2022, with its second season was released on DVD and Blu-ray also as manufacture-on-demand titles on November 8, seven months after the first season's home release.

 Reception

 Critical response

+The series received generally positive reviews from critics throughout its run.
 On Rotten Tomatoes, the first season has a rating of 90% based on 31 reviews, with an average rating of 7.70/10.
 The website's critical consensus reads, "Anchored by a winsome ensemble, Young Rock is an endearing peek behind the curtain of both Dwayne Johnson's childhood and the wild world of wrestling."
 On Metacritic, it has a weighted average score of 66 out of 100, based on 18 critics, indicating "generally favorable reviews".
+The series has been criticized by Jim Cornette for its historical inaccuracy and unflattering portrayal of several wrestlers.